baroquerock/udacity_notes/README.md

 These are my notes that were taken during various Udacity scholarship programs.
 All images belong to Udacity.

-## Cloud Scholarship from Bertelsmann
+## DevOps Scholarship from Bertelsmann

 ## PyTorch Scholarship from Facebook